ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 TF-M HAL functions are defined in `tfm_spm_hal.h`.

-### System Reset
+### System reset

-The [Trusted Base System Architecture for M (TBSA-M)](https://pages.arm.com/psa-resources-tbsa-m.html) specification defines that power state must be managed by the Secure Processing Environment (SPE).
-In order to implement `NVIC_SystemReset` on nonsecure side, mbed-os provides `mbed_psa_system_reset()` API.
-This API sends a request for a reset, SPE carries out system reset after all critical tasks are completed.
+According to the [Trusted Base System Architecture for M (TBSA-M)](https://pages.arm.com/psa-resources-tbsa-m.html) specification, the Secure Processing Environment (SPE) must manage the power state.
+To implement `NVIC_SystemReset` on the nonsecure side, Mbed OS provides the `mbed_psa_system_reset()` API.
+This API sends a request for a reset, and the SPE carries out a system reset after all critical tasks are complete.

 ### Testing